lfarrel6/Haskell/README.md

 ## Design Tradeoffs

+##### Visual Handler

 My initial plan for the DSL was to have my Main module, along with Shapes, Colors, Transformations, and an SvgHandler, however I had to implement the VisualHandler to facilitate the composition of visual transformations.

 Transformations such as `translate` or `scale`, as provided by Blaze Svg, take their parameters and return an AttributeValue, which is then wrapped into the `transform` Attribute.
 This makes it easy to compose these transforms, as the AttributeValues can be combined into a single attribute.

 Visual Transforms however are represented by individual Attributes, so this form of composition is not possible.
 This was the motivation behind creating a module which would provide a type to absorb these transformations onto a default set of attributes, and render the result.

+##### Shapes

+The Shapes module consists of the data type declarations, as well as simple constructor functions.
+This is far less than was provided in the original Shapes file provided.
+The motivation behind this is that a lot of the code provided in the original Shapes file is not needed when rendering Svgs of these shapes.
+By deriving read, the only input needed to create the Svgs of the shapes supported by the Blaze.Svg library is the Constructor.
+Any changes to the dimensions or coordinates of the render beyond this can be achieved through the Transformations, so the interpretation functions (e.g. insides) are redundant.